Traffic message channel: Singapore

 In Nov 2010, the Land Transport Authority announced the release of the Location Table for Singapore.
 Quantum Inventions offers a traffic data service based on this location table and includes traffic incidents information, traffic speeds, parking availability, weather, road closures, etc. Various brands of GPS systems using the Galactio software provide these dynamic data in the navigation system.

 Slovakia

-There are two RDS-TMC services running in Slovakia.
+There is public RDS-TMC service running in Slovakia.

 "SSC RTVS" – is a free public TMC service transmitting on the network of Slovensky Rozhlas – Radio Slovensko.
 Transmitted content consist mainly of static information – roadworks and closures.
 Information transmitted in this service are shown also on web www.zjazdnost.sk of Slovenska sprava ciest.

-"DECELL (SK)" – is a paid service, which was launched in May 2013.
-Messages are transmitted countrywide on the private station Fun Radio.
+"DECELL (SK)" – was a paid service, which was launched in May 2013 and closed on March 2025.
+Messages were transmitted countrywide on the private station Fun Radio.
 Information consists of current traffic situation provided by CE-Traffic a.s and is available exclusively for owners of Garmin navigation devices.

 In September 2018, a new version 4.0 of location tables was issued, covering all highways and all important roads.
 This version replaced older version 3.2 released in 2014.